Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 Fill in the following fields:

-1. Resolved Release: "Release 1.0 - Iteration 2"
+1. Planned Release: "Release 1.0 - Iteration 2"
 2. In 'Comments' section enter a new comment: "Fixed the incident."

 Click `Save` on the main toolbar.